Rumpunzel/rpg-thingy/playing-the-game/injury-&-misfortune.md

 The severity of your injury is equal to your highest rating, marked injury box.
 If you do not have marked any, you do not suffer from an injury.

+### Effect of Injury

+Challenges always have a minimum difficulty equal to your injury's severity.
+If an uncontested test already has a higher difficulty, your injury do not increase it.

+Sometimes your injury will have you make a test where normally no test would have been necessary.
+In that case, you gain **1** Favor for your trouble.

+During contests, your opponents may use your injury to their advantage.
+Your opponent's minimum effort, when testing against you, is equal to your injury's severity.
+You may use your opponents' injuries against them for minimum effort in the same way as your opponent's can use yours against you.

+See how to recover from your injury in the chapter about [Resting](resting#recovering).

 ### The Door of Death